 When you are bursting the crackers, your parents ensure that you are wearing clothes that don’t easily catch fire and follow precautions to avoid any mishap.
 Likewise, you must adopt the same caution with regard to insurance related matters.
 If you are buying a health insurance when you are young and are not suffering from major ailments, it is cost effective and the premium payments will be lower and you will be offered a comprehensive coverage.
 But that will not be the case if you are buying a health insurance at a future date and when you have health related issues, the lenders will charge a high premium for not so comprehensive coverage.
 Buy health insurance when you don’t want it as you may not get it when you really need it.

 Life insurance on the other hand is more rewarding when taken at an earlier stage of life.
 The necessity of life insurance is high during the ages of 25-40 years as you won’t be having enough savings to meet all your requirements.
 In the event you die, the insurance money will make sure that the family’s financial needs are met.
 The premium you pay towards life insurance depends on the entry age.
-You can enjoy the lower insurance premium if you take the insurance policy at a young age.
+You can enjoy the if you take the insurance policy at a young age.